fabeezz/Proiect-MDS/README.md

 # Little Mighty One

 This project is a 2D top-down RPG developed in Unity as part of the *Metode de Dezvoltare Software* course.
-It includes two interconnected scenes, multiple enemy types, a dynamic weapon and inventory system, player health mechanics, and smooth scene transitions.
+It includes four interconnected scenes, multiple enemy types, a dynamic weapon and inventory system, player health mechanics, and smooth scene transitions.